Places of Interest

 2. Seat of Moses

-An unusual find in the ruins of the synagogue was a Seat of Moses that was carved out of a single basalt block.
+An unusual find in the ruins of the synagogue was a Seat of Moses carved out of a single basalt block.
 From it, the Torah would have been read

 The chair seen here is a replica of the original one found.
 The original is in a museum in Jerusalem.